iconfu/svg-inject/README.md

     SVGInject.setOptions({
       cache: false, // disable caching
       onLoaded: function(svg, img) {
         // by returning false the svg element will be injected unchanged.
-No attributes of the img tag will get copied to the svg element return false;
+        // No attributes of the img element will get copied to the svg element. return false;
       },
       onInjected: function(svg, img) {
         // set a class to the svg element svg.classList.add('injected-svg');
       }
       onLoadFail: function(img) {
         // do some error handling
       }